Nova Scotia Highlanders: Creation

 The regiment was formed in 1954 by the amalgamation of The North Nova Scotia Highlanders, The Cape Breton Highlanders, and The Pictou Highlanders and 189th Light Anti Aircraft Battery, Royal Canadian Artillery.

 The regiment was composed of two battalions, officially designated as the 1st Battalion, The Nova Scotia Highlanders (North), and 2nd Battalion, The Nova Scotia Highlanders (Cape Breton), both of which were part of 5th Canadian Division's 36 Canadian Brigade Group.

 The 2nd Battalion was headquartered in Sydney, and in 2011 it was de-amalgamated from The Nova Scotia Highlanders, to its pre-1954 designation, the Cape Breton Highlanders, becoming its own regiment.
 This leaves the Nova Scotia Highlanders as a one-battalion regiment.
-In April 2025, the regiment's motto was officially changed from siol na fear fearail (breed of manly men) to the former North Nova Scotia Highlanders' motto of cos cheum nach gabh tilleadh (our footsteps will not allow us to go backwards).
+In April 2025, the regiment's motto was officially changed from siol na fear fearail (breed of manly men) to the former North Nova Scotia Highlanders' motto of cos cheum nach gabh tilleadh (Scottish Gaelic for 'our footsteps will not allow us to go backwards').

 The Nova Scotia Highlanders is headquartered in Truro with individual companies in Pictou, Springhill, and Truro.